Apple Crisp Cheesecake Bars

 For the Apple Crisp Topping:

-• 2 cups diced Granny Smith apples
+• 2 cups diced Granny Smith apples, peeled.

 • 2 tablespoons unsalted butter